-The Germinal Phase of the embryo extends from the moment of fertilization of the ovum through the second week after Conception or fourth week of Gestation.
-During this phase, the zygote undergoes continual cell division, implants in the uterus, and forms the embryonic disc, which will produce the primary germ layers that give rise to the organs of the human body.
+The Pre-embryonic Period extends from the moment of fertilization of the ovum to the 4th week after conception.
+During this phase, the zygote undergoes continual cell division, implants in the uterus, and forms the primary germ layers, which give rise to the organs of the human body.

 The presence of the blastocyst indicates that two cell types are forming: the embryoblast (inner cell mass on the inside of the blastocele), and the trophoblast (the cells on the outside of the blastocele).
-The inner cell mass becomes the embryonic disc, and the trophoblast becomes the placenta.
-The blastocyst begins implantation into the endometrial lining of the uterus via its trophoblast from the 7th to 10th day after fertilization.
-Implantation is generally complete by the 14th day and the embryo is receiving nourishment from the mother.
+The inner cell mass becomes the embryo, and the trophoblast becomes the placenta.
+The blastocyst implants into the endometrial lining of the uterus via its trophoblast from the 7th to 10th day after fertilization.

-A human embryo is fully recognizable after the eighth week of conception!
+A fully recognizable human embryo is complete after the eighth week!

 The human embryo now measures just over one inch long and weighs about 4.5 grams.

-The prenatal infant at this point is called a Fetus, from the beginning of the ninth week after conception to birth, generally to the thirty-eighth week after conception or fortieth week of gestation.
-This Fetal Phase is characterized by rapid growth and continued tissue and organ differentiation.
+The Fetal Period lasts from the ninth week to the 38th week after conception, and is characterized by rapid growth.
 Viability is the time when the fetus can live outside of the womb, independently of the mother.

-A skipped period, fatigue, nausea, and breast tenderness are the most common symptoms of early pregnancy.
-Physicians have three primary means of diagnosing pregnancy - the physical examination of the mother, the pregnancy test, and the ultrasound.
+Physicians have three primary means of detecting pregnancy - the physical examination of the mother, the pregnancy test, and the ultrasound.

-The trophoblast after implantation begins secreting the protein β-HCG, βeta human chorionic gonadotropin.
+The trophoblast after implantation begins secreting the protein HCG, human chorionic gonadotropin.
 All pregnancy tests - home urine and hospital serum pregnancy tests - detect this protein at varying degrees of sensitivity.
-A serum pregnancy test may detect pregnancy after implantation occurs, as early as 7-10 days after conception, and almost certainly within two weeks of conception, or 4 weeks of gestational age.
-In other words, a pregnancy test is generally positive by the time the mother misses her period.
-Once implantation occurs, β-HCG doubles every 1.4 to 2.0 days for the first trimester of pregnancy.
+Since implantation occurs 7-10 days after conception, a serum pregnancy test may detect pregnancy as early as 7-10 days after conception, and almost certainly within two weeks of conception, or 4 weeks of gestational age.
+Once implantation occurs, human chorionic gonadotropin doubles every 1.4 to 2.0 days.

 A fully-formed baby can readily be seen on ultrasound by the first trimester of pregnancy.